napari/docs/docs/naps/9-multiple-canvases.md

     * A single `QtDims` view (slicing sliders) is shown, updates depending on the active canvas
     * Adjust event callbacks such that interactions (slicing, camera movement, ndisplay toggle) only apply to the active canvas
     * Add public APIs to add/remove/rotate (change active) `_canvases`
-    * *Note: An improved version of "Grid Mode" may be able to be implemented with just these changes.*

 2. Add Layer Slice classes to reduce data reslicing when switching between canvases
     * Start with `Image` and `Labels` layers